Preparing a Syllabus

 The purpose of a syllabus is to communicate to your students what the course is about, why it is taught, where it is going, and what will be required of students for them to be successful in the course.

 It is important that instructors set clear expectations for students and themselves in their syllabi.
-The syllabus lays out your expectations for when and how you expect students to engage with your course. it also explains the quality of work you expect from students, the climate you want to promote, and the policies that students are expected to follow.
+The syllabus lays out your expectations for when and how you expect students to engage with your course.
+It also explains the quality of work you expect from students, the climate you want to promote, and the policies that students are expected to follow.

 Try to make your syllabus as clear, concise, and easy to read as possible.
 Students are unlikely to read an overly long or legalistic syllabus, leading them to will miss important information about a course.
-Here’s a list of fundamental information for you to include in your syllabus:

 Basic Course Information